Kaid00/joplin-note-statistics/README.md

 ### Automatic (Joplin v1.6.4 and newer)

 - Open Joplin and navigate to `Tools > Options > Plugins`
-- Search for `Statistics` and press install
+- Search for `Note Statistics` and press install
 - Restart Joplin to enable the plugin
 - By default the icon will appear on your tool bar